MERN-Quiz-App/Quiz-App-Docs/README.md

 * As a teacher, I want to be able to create new quiz questions for my class students to study and revise their lessons.
 This will help the students to  achieve better scores in exams.

 </details>

-## STAGE 2
-### USER PERSONAS :
-To better understand our target audience User Personas were created so that we could learn more about the goals and needs of our users.
-The below details were consolidated upon consulting with the the target audience on their goal and experiences in achieving their goals.

-#### Quiz enthusiasts

-Goals :
-- Being a quiz enthusiast, I am always looking for every opportunity to learn new things and practice my knowledge.
-- I always want to challenge myself and have constant checks on my knowledge level.
-- I always wanted to exhibit my knowledge on various subjects by creating Quiz an challege others.
-- It is always exhilarating to compete against other quiz enthusists.

-Challenges :
-- It has been very difficult to get a proper application where I can do my practice quiz and check my level of knowledge.
-- There are very less options currently available where I can create my own quizzes.

-#### Students

-Goals :
-- As a student, I am always keen to gain my knowledge on various school subject and also revise as part exam prep.
-- It is great to have a place where I can compete with the schoolmates and be the best.
-- It would be great to have an application where my teacher can set quizzes for me and this gives an opportunity for me to evaluate myself.

-Challenges :
-- The knowledge i get from books are usually tested during exams, the absense of a proper way to test my knowledge regularly, affects my learning and revision.
-- Showcasing my knowledge and what I have learned from the classes to my teachers are currently only through the periodic exams and assignements.

-#### Teachers

-Goals :
-- As a teacher, I am always curious about my students learning curve.
-- I am looking for a platform where I can set up regular challenges and quiz which can help my student in their learning.
-- It is always great to have a place where I can have a constant check if my students are imrpving themselves.

-Challenges :
-- Other that periodic exams and assignments, it is never possible to evaluate my students learning curve.

 ### USER STORY : Application Architecture Diagram (MVP)